leifoolsen/jersey2-jpa/readme.md

-#Jersey-2, MOXy, Embedded Jetty
+#Jersey-2, MOXy, JPA-2, Embedded Jetty
-Maven project demonstrating how to run a JAX-RS 2 project in Embedded Jetty-9 with Servlet-3.1 annotation based configuration, using Jersey-2 with JSON binding via MOXy.
+Maven project demonstrating how to run a JAX-RS 2 project in Embedded Jetty-9 with Servlet-3.1 annotation based configuration, using Jersey-2 with JSON binding via MOXy, and JPA-2 persistence.

 ## Steps to run this project
 * Fork, Clone or Download ZIP